Quantum memories for squeezed and coherent superpositions in a driven-dissipative nonlinear oscillator: Mean field

 which becomes exact in the thermodynamic limit of a large number of excitations ($\abs{\alpha}^2 \to \infty$) \cite{minganti2023dissipative}.

-The roots of the previous equation determine the fixed points of the system.
+The roots of \cref{eq:pp_mf_a} determine the fixed points of the system.
 Defining $\alpha = R e^{i\phi}$, we obtain the mean field amplitude

 of the $n$ symmetrically distributed lobes forming the steady state.
-This equation is only valid for the $2m > n$ which will be the cases studied in this paper and is only valid for large amplitudes $R$.
-In these conditions, the $n$ fix-points are symmetrically distributed with angles $\theta_j = (2j + 1)\pi / n$ where $j = 1,\dots,n$.
+This equation is only valid for $2m > n$ which will be the cases studied in this paper, and is only valid for large amplitudes $R$.
+In these conditions, the $n$ fixed points are symmetrically distributed with angles $\theta_j = (2j + 1)\pi / n$ where $j = 1,\dots,n$.

 A general solution for the amplitude $R$ does not exist for all powers $n$ and $m$ but, in some cases, we can get a more accurate description by fixing one of the two exponents.
 Concretely, for $n = 2$ and $m > 1$ we have and for $m = n - 1$ we get \begin{widetext}